 How to taste Whisky at home?

-The following guide has been designed to help you appreciate and taste whisky at home during the world whisky day this Saturday 16th of May.
-It does not matter if you have preferences for Scotch, Bourbon, Irish or Japanese.
-Our main goal is to give you useful information in the art of whisky appreciation.
-We want to show you how to enjoy whisky whether on your own, with friends or family.
-Follow the steps we describe in this article and you will be surprised to discover how easy is to enjoy this legendary drink.
+The following guide has been designed to help you appreciate and taste whisky at home (or anywhere).
+It does not matter if you prefer Scotch, Bourbon, Irish, or Japanese whisky.
+Our main goal is to give you helpful information on the art of whisky appreciation.
+We want to show you how to enjoy whisky alone or with friends and family.
+Follow the steps we describe in this article, and you will be surprised to discover how easy it is to enjoy this legendary drink.

 Pre-start: The whisky tasting glasses

 We recommend drinking your whisky in a Glencairn glass.
-This tulip-shaped glass has been designed by expert whisky drinkers with the only purpose of its enjoyment and appreciation.
-It is wide in the bottom to appreciate whisky’s colour, body, thickness and oiliness.
-It is narrow in the top to help your nose catch all the aromas easier and faster.
-This glass will help you to appreciate in a better way the physical and aromatic characteristics of your whisky.
-However, if you don’t have a Glencairn, don’t worry, you can also drink your whisky in a tumbler or even in a small wine glass.
+Expert whisky drinkers have designed this tulip-shaped glass for its enjoyment and appreciation.
+It is wide at the bottom to appreciate the whisky’s colour, body, thickness, and oiliness.
+It is narrow at the top to help your nose catch all the aromas easier and faster.
+This glass will allow you to appreciate your whisky’s physical and aromatic characteristics.
+However, if you don’t have a Glencairn, don’t worry; you can also drink your whisky in a tumbler or a small wine glass.

-Pour a dram of your chosen whisky in the glass and let it sit for at least 1 or 2 minutes to let all its notes appear.
-It is important to let your whisky breath and develop its flavour in the glass before you drink it.
+Pour a dram of your chosen whisky into the glass and let it sit for at least 1 or 2 minutes to allow all its notes to appear.
+Let your whisky breathe and develop its flavour in the glass before you drink it.
+For older whiskies, let’s say 20+, let it be 1 minute for each year. e.g. 20 years = 20 minutes, and so on.

 Step 1 – Colour

-The colour is the first step to understand what’s going on with your whisky.
+The colour is the first step to understanding what’s going on with your whisky.
 Look closely and identify if the whisky is pale, golden, amber or red.
-The lighter the colour, the more likely the whisky was matured in Bourbon casks, the darker the colour, the more likely the whisky was matured in Sherry or Port casks.
+The lighter the colour, the more likely the whisky was matured in Bourbon casks; the darker the colour, the more likely the whisky was matured in Sherry or Port casks.
 Sometimes, the darker the colour, the older the whisky.
 However, this is not always the case.
-Don’t worry trying to identify the age of the whisky.
-In this step let’s focus on the type of maturation rather than the age.
+Don’t worry about trying to identify the age of the whisky.
+In this step, let’s focus on the type of maturation rather than the age.

 Step 2 – Visual Texture (Viscosity):

 Swirl the whisky around the glass and see how fast or slow the legs fall.
-If they fall fast, it’s an indication that your whisky will be light-bodied and relatively easy to drink.
-On the other hand, if the legs take some time to fall, this means that the whisky is oily and full-bodied.
-So, it is expected that those whiskies will be richer, more complex and probably older than those where the legs fall quicker.
+If they fall fast, it indicates that your whisky will be light-bodied and relatively easy to drink.
+On the other hand, if the legs take some time to fall, the whisky is oily and full-bodied.
+So, it is expected that those whiskies will be richer, more complex and probably older than those where the legs fall quickly.

 Step 3 Nosing part 1:

 Bring the glass to your nose and inhale gently.
-Ideally, your mouth should be slightly open and your nose an inch or so away from the top of the glass.
+Ideally, your mouth should be slightly open and your nose an inch away from the top of the glass.
 Try to visualize what you are smelling.
 Our sense of smell is directly connected to our memory.
-You will likely be able to remember aromas from previous experiences.
-Maybe something you eat the night before or even olfactory memories from your childhood.
+You will likely be able to remember aromas from previous experiences, such as something you ate the night before or even olfactory memories from your childhood.

 Step 3 Nosing part 2: